paulpf/RoomTemperatureController/README.md

 However, the new room temperature controller should be electronic and have the same function as the existing room temperature controller.

 Additionally, the room temperature controller should have the following features:
-- Adjustable temperature via display
+- Adjustable temperature
 - Automatic temperature control
-- Display for showing information
+- Touch display for showing information and controlling functions
 - Network connectivity (WiFi)
 - Web server for controlling the room temperature controller
 - MQTT for communication with other devices